6 Roof Vent Installation Steps for Proper Home Ventilation

 1) Ridge Vents

 Ridge vents are installed at the peak of the roof and run along the entire ridge line.
-They provide continuous ventilation and are often considered the most effective type of roof vent.
+They provide continuous ventilation and are often considered one of the most effective and balanced ventilation options for modern homes.

 2) Soffit Vents

-Soffit vents are installed under the eaves of the roof.
-They allow cool air to enter the attic, which then pushes out the hot air through other types of vents like ridge or gable vents.
+Soffit vents are installed under the eaves of the roof and serve as intake vents.
+They allow cooler outside air to enter the attic, which helps push hot air out through exhaust vents such as ridge or box vents.

 3) Gable Vents